kingfish777/pythonRnohtyp/README.md

 repo for talk dec 16, 2014 at stag's head pub, houston on interoperability (commutatative) between python and r

-please install the following packages to follow along with examples:
+please install the following packages/programs to follow along with examples:

 * numpy
 * nltk (remember to nltk.download())